Reach out to your administrator and ask them to deploy Adobe Express school or district accounts for you and your students.

 Adobe uses a third-party verification system, SheerID, to validate that the person signing up is a teacher that is currently working for the school.
 If SheerID cannot verify you instantly, you will need to Submit Documentation to be verified manually.
 You will be asked to share a document verifying your teacher employment status, like a teacher ID or a pay stub.

 After submitting your verification, you will receive an email confirmation, and will be notified over email when your verification is approved by SheerID.
-At that point, you can finish creating your Creative Cloud Express classroom account.
+At that point, you can finish creating your Adobe Express classroom account.

 If a teacher is not verified by SheerID either instantly or through submitting documentation, the classroom account option is not available for them at this time.
 If you also look for your school name and cannot find it, SheerID may not have your school in its database.
 Unfortunately, you will not be able to proceed at this time.